Disney+: Everything You Need to Know about Disney’s Streaming Service

 What to watch on Disney+ Australia

 If you’re a big Disney, Marvel or Star Wars fan, you’ll probably already have your mind made up as to whether you’ll be signing up to the streaming service.
-After all, Disney+ will be the exclusive home to this content, not to mention the original programming.
+After all, Disney+ is the streaming home to much of this content, not to mention the original programming.
 Here is a list of Disney+ shows, documentaries and movies which is available to stream in Australia now:

 - The Mandalorian

 There are plenty more Disney+ originals in the works, including two live-action Star Wars series — one featuring Rogue One character, Cassian Andor and the other with Ewan McGregor reprising his role as Obi-Wan Kenobi.
 There is also a whole bunch of Marvel shows in the works including The Falcon and The Winter Soldier, Loki, Hawkeye and WandaVision, plus many more to come.
 There will also be a new show called Diary of a Future President and a series called Love, Simon, based on this hit film of the same name.
 These titles aren’t on Disney+ now, but many are expected to be released in the next couple of years.

 As Disney owns many assets, you can expect a fairly expansive library of content.
 Here is a selection of what shows and movies you can now stream on Disney+ in Australia, including Disney, Pixar, Marvel, Star Wars and National Geographic, along with its more recently acquired Fox assets.

 Shows and movies you can now stream on Disney+ in Australia:

 - Avengers (including the first film, Age of Ultron, Infinity War & Endgame)